 In my opinion, optional subject should be chosen on the basis of one’s interest in that subject, scoring pattern, availability of study material and expert guidance.
 An optional should be generally the subject studied during graduation/Post graduation.
 (There is no hard and fast rule in this regard, but my advice to the aspirants is that choosing “parent subject” as your optional proves beneficial.
-On the basis of above criterion of choosing optionals Physics stands tallest amongst the Science/Eng. tream optionals.
-This year too ,i.e CSE 2014 ,our student NIDHI GUPTA has scored 316 marks in PHYSICS and AIR 3 in IAS 2015 .Last year too ,that is ,first time after new pattern CSE , PHYSICS had maintained to be best optional in Science group , where more than 20 of our students have successfully passed this exam with 250 + marks , highest being 266 scored by RISHAV GUPTA ( rank 37 ), MANISH BANSAL ( 258 marks , rank 53 ), and DIVYANSHU JHA (250 marks ,rank 9 ).This is no mean feat , knowing that cut off for Gen category in written (mains ) has been just 564 marks out of 1750 .
+On the basis of above criterion of choosing optionals Physics stands tallest amongst the Science/Engineering stream optionals.

-1 Its well defined and well structured syllabus.
-It is least among all science/Engineering Subjects.
+1 Its static, well defined and well-structured syllabus.

-2 Its scoring nature.
-Every year lot many Physics candidates make it to “Top-10”.
-If it has been prepared well one can easily score up to 50-65% of marks i.e. between 250-325 marks.
-Highest success Rate of 12% among popular optionals.
+Every year lot many Physics candidates make it to “Top-100”.
+If it has been prepared well one can easily score up to 60-70% of marks i.e. between 300-350 marks.
+Its success Rate is highest amongst popular optionals.